gutestun/gatsby-starter-digital-garden/content/garden/Pappaperm-Day-06.md

 # Day 06
 ## (is this the) Real life; The Sixth Day
 This morning I found myself first giving orders to a cardboard robot.

-By this time, 0730, I had been up for 2.5 hrs.
-The robot had been up for 3.5.
+By this time, 07:30, I had been up for 2.5 hrs.
+The robot had been up for 3.5 with [[The Woman]].

 Then, shortly after, I was being surrounded by Batman, who threw a [[tantrum]] because his mask was broken (it wasn't he fixed it himself, but not to his satisfaction, I think, I don't know, it looked perfectly fine to me).
-The mask was thrown onto the floor where it was picked up by baby, who threw a tantrum when I replaced the mask with a yellow plastic mug.
-Shorly thereafter I had said baby on my belly, in a harness while Batman sulked in his room.
+The mask was thrown onto the floor where it was picked up by [[The Baby-Son]], who threw a tantrum when I replaced the mask with a yellow plastic mug.
+Shorly thereafter I had said baby on my belly in a harness while Batman sulked in his room.

-My coffee this morning was made doubleplus strong.
+My [[coffee]] this morning was made doubleplus strong.

 ---